An elevator pitch is the entrance to show new people who you really are.

 - you need to have an elevator pitch, so people can understand how wonderful you and your business are in 10 seconds.

 I have different takes on all of these and I see myself as a pretty awesome entrepreneur.

 But the thing I really want to discuss today is the elevator pitch.
-I know how vital it is that people get to know what you do you, but more importantly I think the elevator pitch needs to be the entrance to discover and want more of you.
+I know how vital it is for people to get to know what you do you.
+But, more importantly, I think the elevator pitch needs to be the entrance to discover and want more of you.

-Elevator pitch: Should you describe your value proposition? here’s some of my elevator pitch examples:
+Elevator pitch: Should you describe your value proposition?
+Here are some of my elevator pitch examples:

-When people ask me what I do, I simply tell them that I do business unusual.
-Which is my value proposition.
-It’s a part of my core and it is what a lot of my work evolves around.
+When people ask me what I do, I simply tell them that I do business unusual which is my value proposition.
+It’s a part of my core and it is what a lot of my work revolves around.
 Taking companies to the edge and look down and see what can be used to build a bridge to the other side.